GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/01-channel-list.md

 ## Overview

 `ChannelListView` is a component that displays a list of channels available to a user.
 For users with a slower connection or that don't belong to any channels yet, `ChannelListView` also supports loading and empty states.
-By default, a single list item shows the
+By default, a single list item shows the:

 * channel name
 * user's read state